PureStrength-AI/sample-personal-data/README.md

 Other Files

+4. sample-cover-letter.pdf
+5. plain_text_cover_letter.md

-sample-cover-letter.pdf and plain_text_cover_letter.md: These files contain your cover letter.
+These files contain your cover letter.
 The PDF is for visual formatting, and the markdown file is a plain text version.

+6. sample-resume.pdf
+7. plain_text_resume.md

-sample-resume.pdf and plain_text_resume.md: Similar to the cover letter files, these contain your resume.
+Similar to the cover letter files, these contain your resume.
 Ensure both the PDF and markdown versions are up to date.

 ## How to Use